rgooler/mudlet-plugins/README.md

-Mudlet Scripts
+Mudlet Plugins
 ==============

-This is where I keep all my Mudlet scripts.
+This is where I keep all my Mudlet plugins.

 The are organized by MUD I created them for.